 Want to get the latest news about Connections and our inaugural programs?
 Email Kristi McMillan, adult programs manager, or call 828.253.3227 x122 to add your name to our email list.

 Connections is generously supported by a Ribbon of Hope grant from the NC GlaxoSmithKline Foundation.
-Many thanks to Club CarePartners and the Charles George VA Medical Center for participating in pilot programming, and to Dementia Friendly WNC for assistance with program design and training.
+Many thanks to Mountain Explorers (formerly Club CarePartners) and the Charles George VA Medical Center for participating in pilot programming, and to Dementia Friendly WNC for assistance with program design and training.